 A unique opportunity to make art about some of the world’s greatest art.
 Work with the digital and marketing functions but also curatorial, exhibition design and more.
 Could mean incredible feedback and support, or could mean lots of excruciating approvals and opinions.
 Either way, worth a look for the 5+ weeks of PTO alone.

 Inspiration of the week

-Forward this email to anyone who can put their blood to better use.
-They can sign up here and get bi-monthly reminders to put their own comfort first.
+Forward this email to anyone who’s ready to hold others to account.
+They can sign up here and get some help watching.